 4. Who TAL discloses your personal data to and why

 TAL will never share your personal data with any Third-Party business organisation that intends to use it for their own purposes, other than as required by law.
 With your consent, TAL may share your personal data with Third-Parties (i.e. parties other than TAL) such as those who assist us in providing the products and services and who perform technical operations, but only in the strictly limited circumstances set out below:

 - Our “Third-Party Data Processors” (service providers such as our fulfilment and activation partners, and digital agencies, hosting providers, data storage providers and other technical partners) who help us administer this website, or process the data submitted to it, may have access to your data.
 Some of these business partners may be located outside the country where you accessed this website.

 You can ask us or Third Parties to stop sending you marketing messages at any time by contacting us.
 When you opt out of receiving these marketing messages, this will not apply to personal data provided to us as a result of you contacting TAL.

 5. Your rights

 You have the right to ask TAL to provide you with all the information it stores on you.
+If you wish to access your personal data you can click on “My Account” where you will have the opportunity to update your personal data or preferences.
 You have the right to ask TAL to rectify, block, complete and delete your personal data or to restrict its use.
 You have the right to request additional information about the handling of your personal data.
 You also have the right to object to the processing of your data by TAL in some circumstances and, where we have asked for consent to process your data, to withdraw this consent.